What is the Prevailing Wage Act?

 What happens where the Prevailing Rate changes in the midst of an ongoing public works project?

-Prevailing wage rates should be checked monthly and where there is a change in the prevailing wage, the revised rate applies to projects and the public works project.
-The public body also has the responsibility for notifying the contractor of the revised rate.
+When there is a change in the prevailing wage, the revised rate applies to all projects currently underway as well as future projects.
+The public body is also responsible for notifying the contractor of the revised rates.